LekoArts/thanks-contributors/README.md

 You must have an environment variable called `GITHUB_ACCESS_TOKEN` either exported in your CLI or defined inside an `.env` file in the root of the project.

 The script automatically excludes the members of the organization ("owner" in this case).
-If you want to exclude specific users, you'll need to edit the `index.js` (at the moment, PRs are welcome).
+If you want to exclude specific users, you'll need to edit the `index.js` (at the moment).

 The results are stored inside a `./output` folder.